-Ground Floor Area Means any areas covered by a building or parts of a building, and includes overhanging or cantilevered parts, but does not include pergolas (unroofed), projections not greater than 800mm including eaves, bay or box windows, and uncovered terraces or decks that are less than 1.0 m above ground level. recreation and contributes to a person's enjoyment and/or relaxation.
+Ground Floor Area Means any areas covered by a building or parts of a building, and includes overhanging or cantilevered parts, but does not include pergolas (unroofed), projections not greater than 800mm including eaves, bay or box windows, and uncovered terraces or decks that are less than 1.0 m above ground level.
+Informal recreation Means a pastime, leisure sport or exercise activity that occurs on an ad hoc basis or are regularly and contributes to a person's enjoyment and/or relaxation.
 Excludes Organised sport and recreation.
 Organised sport and recreation Means activities that require physical effort and skills, are competitive, occur on a regular basis, have formal rules, referees and officials, and are organised within formal structures.
-The activity typically involves the following: • exclusive use of public open space during the course of the activity; • participants and spectators; • use of club rooms, changing facilities; • training and practice sessions; • payment of money to conduct activity; • organised by a club, sporting body or group; • booking and recording system of scheduled hours per week of each sports filed by the owner or administrator of the sports field.
+The activity typically involves the following: - exclusive use of public open space during the course of the activity; - participants and spectators; - use of club rooms, changing facilities; - training and practice sessions; - payment of money to conduct activity; - organised by a club, sporting body or group; - booking and recording system of scheduled hours per week of each sports filed by the owner or administrator of the sports field.
 Parks Maintenance Means maintenance and repair undertaken within Council -controlled reserves, including: maintenance and repair of any buildings and structures; maintenance and repair of foot paths and tracks; clearing or reforming drainage channels; topsoiling, reseeding, sandslitting of sports fields and grassed areas; Weed management, grass mowing and planting of trees and gardens; replacement, repairs, maintenance or upgrading of existing bridges, boardwalks and culverts; and resealing and sealing metalled parking and access drives and internal park roads.